Chronic Disease Self Management Program

-The 2011 Lafayette County Missouri Platbook contains land ownership maps showing acreage and parcel boundaries by township; aerial views of the public and private roadways; and maps of waterways, railways and section lines.
+The 2014 Lafayette County Missouri Historical Platbook contains 1914 land ownership maps showing acreage and parcel boundaries by township, in addition to the 2014 plat maps; aerial views of the public and private roadways; and maps of waterways, railways and section lines.
+To make this historical book more memorable, historical photos from Lafayette County are also featured.
 The book includes boundary maps for municipalities, political townships, school districts and zipcodes.
 Wall maps also are available.
-Platbooks are $35 each, and maps are $60.
+Platbooks are $40 each, and maps are $60.
 Both are available at the Extension Center in Higginsville.
 Plat books and maps can also be ordered via e-mail by sending a request to LafayetteCo@missouri.edu.
-Payments for plat books and maps can be made with cash, check or credit card.
+Payments for plat books and maps can be made with cash or check.
+There will be an additional charge for shipping.
+Plat books or plat maps make nice gifts for those hard to buy for individuals.

 Focus on Kids